g-battaglia/kerykeion/readme.md

 ## Documentation

-Monst of the functions and the classes are self documented by the types and have docstrings.
+Most of the functions and the classes are self documented by the types and have docstrings.
 An auto-generated documentation is available in the docs folder.
 Sooner or later I'll try to write an extensive documentation.